Schedule tasks in Linux with the "at" command

 If the file "/etc/at.deny" is empty, then this means that every user may use the "at" command.

-If neither of the files exist, then only the "superuser" is allowed to use at.
+If neither of the files exist, then only "root" is allowed to use "at".